MelaniaLembo/Global-covariates-REM/bike_data_analysis/gam_resbh_estimation/README.md

 __DIRECTORY USAGE__

 Run "cluster_gam_fit_resbh.R" to fit the GAM model and estimate the effects (execution time is approx. 50 mins).
 Execute "plotting.R" to get the plots.
+Variations to this alowign for the analysis without global coavariates or the robustenss check to non-event sampling and shifts magnitudes are possible:
+- analysis without global coavariates: in "cluster_gam_fit_resbh.R" replace "gam_only.R" with "gam_only_noglobal.R".
+Execute "plotting_noglobal.R" to get the plots.
+- robustness checks to non-event sampling and shifts magnitudes: run "cluster_gam_fit_resbh.R" on the relevant event/non-events datasets obtained from the correspoinding seeds/shift magnitudes.
+Execute "plotting_same_shift_mag_diff_ne_samp.R" and/or "plotting_diff_shift_mag.R" to obtain the plots.